emilyvidusic/Git_Walkthrough/README.md

-# test
+# Git_Walkthrough
-This is a test repository for STAT 210 Spring 2023.
+This is a repository for Git tutorials and general notes about best practices when using Git.
+Deliverables created to streamline workflow for the CTE Lab and other collaborators.